-The moving firm gives this free survey to enable the company cost to be worked out based on the volume of possessions which require moving.
+The moving firm gives this free survey to enable the company cost to be worked out based on the volume of possessions that require moving.

 This, in turn, will determine how big a removals van you need, the number of packing materials necessary and the length of time staff will need to pack up and load for your house move.

-You may have read moving advice that suggests you pack your own furniture and possessions to save money.
+You may have read moving advice that suggests you pack your own furniture and possessions to keep your house removal costs low.

 Although this moving tip can reduce your overall average removal costs, it can add considerably to your stress and the amount of time you need to spend on arranging your move.

-Most removal firms will offer you a partial or complete packing service which saves you a lot of effort.
+Most removal companies will offer you partial or complete packing services which could save you a lot of effort.

 The typical cost you’ll need to pay for a three-bed home removal will be around £250, including thirty packing boxes as well as the labour of the staff involved.